Intermarket Analysis Trading Software

 Why Traders Need Intermarket Analysis

-While virtually every trader today seems to understand that the global financial markets have become totally intertwined, this wasn’t always the case.
+While virtually every trader today seems to understand that the global financial markets have become intertwined, and this wasn’t always the case.

 In the 1980’s, when other traders still had a myopic focus, only looking at each market’s own price dynamics in isolation, Louis Mendelsohn, VantagePoint’s inventor, began to recognize the dynamic interconnections occurring between related global markets and integrated them into his computerized trading strategies, fostering a technical analysis revolution.

-VantagePoint, first released in 1991, applied neural network pattern recognition to intermarket analysis to make highly accurate market forecasts.
+VantagePoint, first released in 1991, applied neural network pattern recognition to intermarket analysis to make highly accurate market forecasts based on intermarket correlation.
 Since then, it has helped more than 25,000 traders just like you gain a competitive advantage in today’s highly intertwined global markets.

 VantagePoint uses neural networks to identify which global markets have the most influence on a target market, then produces a set of intermarket data to generate predictive technical indicators that give you short-term price and trend forecasts.
 VantagePoint is able to make these incredibly accurate market forecasts because of Mr. Mendelsohn’s two patented technologies that have helped traders like you transform their trading and change their lives.